avocadoboi/avo/README.md

   //------------------------------

-  void handleMouseDown(const MouseEvent& p_event) override
+  void handleMouseDown(const AvoGUI::MouseEvent& p_event) override
   {
     // Override this if you want to react to mouse button press events.
-You also need to call enableMouseEvents(), in
+You first need to call enableMouseEvents(), in
     // the constructor or something.
 Otherwise, no mouse events will be recieved.
   }